s3a-spatialaudio/VISR/doc/userdoc/installation.rst

   If you made changes to the settings, you have to perform the **unload** command followed by a **load**.

-  For convenience, the installers create a pre-configured **VISR-X.X.X.plist** file in the **etc** subdirectory of the installation directory (e.g., **/Applications/VISR-X.X.X/etc/VISR-X.X.X.plist** ).
-  This file can be either loaded directly or copied to the **LaunchAgents/** directory first.
-Please check the values in this file first and adjust them accordingly.

 Verifying the installation
 ==========================